-I have decided that in addition to being except under section 33(b) of the FOI Act (as referred to above) I am also satisfied that the document is exempt from disclosure under section 33(a)(iii) of the FOI Act.
+As such I have decided that the information redacted and marked 's33(a)(iii)" is exempt from disclosure under section 33(a)(iii) of the FOI Act.

-6.3 Section 47E of the FOI Act - Operations of Agencies
+6.2 Section 47E of the FOI Act - Operations of Agencies

 Section 47E(d) of the FOI Act provides that documents are conditionally exempt if disclosure would, or could reasonably be expected to, have a substantial adverse effect on the proper and efficient conduct of the operations of an agency.